 ‘Brownfield' (previously developed land) land is defined in Annex 2 of the National Planning Policy Framework (2012) as:

-The Oadby and Wigston Brownfield Land Register aims to provide publicly available information on known previously developed sites which are 0.25 hectares or more in size, which are available and are suitable for housing in the Borough.
+The Oadby and Wigston Brownfield Land Register aims to provide publicly available information on known previously developed sites which meet the criteria set out in relevant legislation and guidance.
 The Register contains sites identified and collated from the existing data sources of the most recent Oadby and Wigston Borough Strategic Housing Land Availability Assessment (SHLAA) and Residential Land Availability Assessment (RLA).

 Please note, the Council does not include sites that are under construction.
 The Council will review and update the Register each year, once the latest monitoring documents have been published.